AshKernow/R-intro-2023/week0.md

 Before starting this course you will need to ensure that your computer is set up with the required software.

-In addition, online learning requires extra screen 'real estate' and you may find it useful (but not essential) to have a dual screen setup or two devices, e.g. laptop and tablet/phone.

-If you have any difficulty installing any of this software then please contact one of the trainers for help.

 <div style="line-height: 100%;"><br/></div>

 # R and RStudio